- Overview of Graduate Programs in MSE

 - Submit one unofficial transcript from each college or university you have attended.

-- Submit the General GRE exam scores (and TOEFL/iBT for international students).
+- Submit the General GRE exam scores (and TOEFL/BT for international students).

 All graduate applications must be submitted online at Graduate Division Admissions website.
 Upload unofficial transcripts with the application for the initial review.
 Official transcripts of all college-level work will be required if admitted.
 Please do not mail hard copies of the statement of purpose, letters of recommendation, GRE exam scores, TOEFL scores for international students, resumes, or publications.

-The department requires three letters of recommendation to be submitted online.
+The department requires three (3) letters of recommendation to be submitted online.
 We recommend these letters to be from persons who have supervised your research or academic work and who can evaluate your intellectual ability, creativity, leadership and potential.
+Letters from instructors with little knowledge of your abilities are not recommended.

 The submission of more than three letters is discouraged.
-Letters must be submitted electronically, and we encourage you to make your recommenders aware of this.
+Letters must be submitted electronically, and we encourage you to make your recommenders aware of this at an early stage.

-Letters submitted before 11:59:59 PM, Pacific Time, US January 15th 2014 will be accepted.
 Reviews of applications begin once they are complete.
-You are thus encouraged to submit your application as early as possible, and to make every effort to assure that your letters of recommendation are submitted as early as possible, and ideally on or before the December 10th, 2013 application deadline.
+You are thus encouraged to submit your application as early as possible, and to make every effort to assure that your letters of recommendation are submitted as early as possible, on or before the December 7th, 2015 application deadline.
 Keep in mind that we will not consider your application if it is not complete.

 You will need to upload unofficial transcripts with the online application for the initial review.
 If you are admitted, and if you enroll, the Graduate Division will require one official hard copy transcript from each college or university you have attended.

 - Our department requires the GRE General exam; no exceptions.
-GRE scores older the five years are not accepted.
-(For Fall 2014 admission the oldest acceptable exam date is October 2008).
+GRE scores older than five years are not accepted.
+(For Fall 2016 admission the oldest acceptable exam date is October 2011).
 We do not require any subject tests.

 - Test results of the GRE General Exam should be sent to Berkeley (4833 institution code).
 You can enter any departmental code.
 As long as you enter the correct institutional code for Berkeley (4833) your scores will be matched with your submitted application.